 - Were the materials specially ordered and specially fabricated for that specific project?

-- Can the produced materials be easily used in other structure?
+- Can the produced materials be easily used in other structures?

 In Ragsdale Bros Roofing, Inc. v.
 United Bank of Denver, a Colorado appellate court held that a party could file a mechanics lien for materials specially fabricated for a project even if they weren’t actually installed or consumed in the construction.
 The only condition is that the materials themselves must actually be delivered to the owner.
 Read more about this case and how it applies to specially fabricated materials in Colorado.

-Much like Colorado, Florida statute doesn’t specifically carve out an exception for specially fabricated materials that aren’t incorporated into a project.
-Also like Colorado, the courts have gone ahead and lent a helping hand.
-However, in Florida, these materials don’t even have to make it to the job site when the non-incorporation was the fault (either direct, or by direction) of the property owner.
+Much like Colorado, Florida’s mechanics lien rules don’t specifically carve out an exception for specially fabricated materials that aren’t incorporated into a project.
+Also, like in Colorado, the courts have gone ahead and lent a helping hand.
+However, in Florida, these materials don’t even have to make it to the job site when the non-incorporation was the fault (either direct or by direction) of the property owner.
 We’ll let the Florida Supreme Court (via Lehigh Structural Steel Co. v.
 Joseph Langner, Inc.) speak for itself:

-*Florida Specially Fabricated Materials suppliers take note: if you are specially fabricating materials for delivery or installation you must send your preliminary notice earlier than other potential claimants.
-As explained in our Florida Lien and Notice FAQs, preliminary notice must be sent at the earlier date of 45 days from first furnishing or “45 days from when work begins on making specialty materials.”
+*Florida Specially Fabricated Materials suppliers take note: If you are specially fabricating materials for delivery or installation you must send your preliminary notice earlier than other potential claimants.
+As explained in our Florida Preliminary Notice FAQs, the preliminary notice must be sent at the earlier date of 45 days from first furnishing or “45 days from when work begins on making specialty materials.”